valu-digital/npm-packages/packages/3rdparty/docs/iframes.md

 When unblocking iframes from GTM you must render the `<BlockIframe>` component before the GTM script tag so GTM can see the global.

-In a "Custom HTML" tag you can access the iframe api via `ValuIFrames` global.
+In a "Custom HTML" tag you can access the iframe api via the `ValuIFrames` global.

 Example